bartificer/taming-the-terminal/INSTALLATION.md

  -- PDF output at output/ttt-us.pdf
 ```

-and no other errors, there should be a PDF in A4-size, a PDF in letter-size, an HTML file and an ePub file in the `output` directory.
+and no other errors, there should be a PDF in A4-size, a PDF in Letter-size, an HTML file and an ePub file in the `output` directory.

-<s>**Note**: to have the screenshots visible in the HTML file, copy the `assets` folder from `book/assets` to `output/assets`</s>.
-Assets are already synced in the build script.
+Assets are already synced by the build script.

 ## Book setup

-Every episode is put in its own file in `book`.
+Every episode is put in its own file in the `book` directory.
 All images are in
 `book/assets/ttt<nr of episode>`.

-`ttt-spine.adoc`, `ttt-epub-spine.adoc` and `ttt-contents.adoc` hold the general information to pull the content together in one output file.
+`ttt-spine.adoc` and `ttt-contents.adoc` hold the general information to pull the content together in one output file.

 For now:

-- <s>`colophon.adoc` holds some boilerplate text.
-It needs to be update to proper information</s>
 - `index.asc` is empty, it's just there because the spine docs refer to it.
 Not sure if we need to fill it.
 Because the entries are only visible in the PDF, the entire section is commented out.

-Note: language is British English!
+Note: language is **_British English_**!

 ## Bug fixes and workaround